 Informing and educating your remote workers on how to deal with and prevent cyberattacks is crucial and should be first on the agenda for employers with staff working out of office.

 Next, all disabled computers, tablets, phones, and stolen data warnings should be taken seriously and accounted for, as cyber attackers often find entry into your network through these avenues.

 Now that’s clear, let’s dive into six more ways you can protect your remote workers from cyber attackers and events that could affect your whole network.
 If you want even more methods and best practices for stopping attacks before they happen, check out our article on cybersecurity remediation.

 Anyone with access to your company’s confidential data is a potential threat to your cybersecurity.
 Employees, business partners, or contractors can be sources of attacks, or their careless behavior can open the door for outside attackers.

-To combat this, create cybersecurity policies, provide security awareness training, and implement security software.
+To combat this, create cybersecurity policies, provide security awareness training, and implement security solutions.
 This will equip every worker with the tools to protect sensitive files, emails, and activities.
 Knowing who has access to the files, and who has accessed them, is also good practice as it can prevent avoidable issues.